Skip to content

 Language Register: Business vs Colloquial

-The differences in how we address an audience are not about being correct or incorrect — both forms are correct.
+The differences in how we address an audience are not about being correct or incorrect — all registers are correct.
 The language register (also called linguistic register or speech register) describes the way a person speaks in relation to their audience.
-We all understand instinctively that a speaker modifies their language register to signal levels of formality appropriate to their relationship to their audience, and intended purpose.
+We all understand instinctively that a speaker modifies their language register to signal levels of formality appropriate to their relationship with the person/people they are talking to, and also to their intended purpose.

-For example, we use very different registers (I hope!) when communicating with an employer, compared to a partner or friend.
+For example, we use very different registers (or we should!) when communicating with an employer, compared to a partner or friend, and a very different register when talking to a baby!
 We speak differently when addressing a large audience, compared with a 1-to-1 conversation.
-Naturally our language changes when discussing a scientific concept, as opposed to what’s for dinner.
+Naturally our language changes when discussing a scientific concept, as opposed to what we’re having for dinner.

-So, there may be registers for technical language and another for academic language and still another for mathematical language.
+So, there will be registers for marketing, another for a technical datasheet, and another for an academic paper, and still another for the mathematical language used in an annual report.
 For the translator to do a good job, they must understand the register, as well as the subject.

-While in English, register usually involves using (or not using) technical terms, or slang.
-In many languages, such Spanish, German or Japanese it effects the conjugation of verbs, and pronouns used.
+While in English, register usually involves using (or not using) specific terms, or slang.
+In many languages, such as Spanish, German or Japanese it affects the conjugation of verbs, and pronouns used.
+For example, if speaking formally, you = usted (Spanish), Sie (German), vous (French); whereas if chatting to a friend, you = tu (Spanish, French), du (German).
+And the pronoun used, determines the conjugation of the verb that follows.

 Language Review

 So you have your document translated — but do you trust it?
-You perhaps know some of the target language, enough to get around, maybe even enough to prepare a presentation.
-And if not, there are free and readily-available Machine Translation tools (such as Google) to use for comparison.
-But your corporate messages should be clear, coherent and convey the quality of your brand.
-In marketing, the style and tone of the message is so important — do you really dare to send out a Google Translated sales pitch?
+You perhaps you know some of the target language, enough to get around, maybe even enough to prepare a presentation.
+Or perhaps you used a readily-available Machine Translation tool (such as Google Translate).
+But your corporate messaging should reflect the quality of your brand.

 You are most likely not a native-speaker of the target language spoken in your new market or region, but your potential clients are.
-Probably, you are not a translation or communications professional either.
-That is why a native-speaking translator and/or proofreader can help you reach that level of superior quality that your company demands.
+This is why a native-speaking translator and/or editor can help you reach the level of superior quality that your company demands.

 As well as translation, QuickSilver Translate offers a language review service — editing and proofreading, performed by qualified and experienced native-speakers.